zeshawnahmed/Business-Data-Analysis-Continued/README.md

 # Welcome to my Business Analyst page!
-Here you will find various projects and resources for my Analyst work.
-Please reach out for collab opportunities.
+Here you will find various projects and resources for my BA work.

 Below you will find some visualizations I have made: